antublue/test-engine/README.md

 - https://youtrack.jetbrains.com/issue/IDEA-318733/IntelliJ-test-class-display-name-is-incorrect-when-selecting-a-specific-test-class

-IntelliJ doesn't properly display `System.out` / `System.err` for running tests when "Track Running Tests" is enabled.
+IntelliJ doesn't properly display `System.out` / `System.err` for running tests.

 - Various reports on https://youtrack.jetbrains.com

-- The output can be misleading and should not be used as a source of truth
+- The output can be misleading and should not be used as a source of truth.

 ## Getting Help

-GitHub's Discussions is the current mechanism for help / support
+GitHub's Discussions is the current mechanism for help / support.

 ## Contributing

 Contributions to the Test Engine are both welcomed and appreciated.

-The project uses a simplified GitFlow branching strategy
+The project uses a simplified GitFlow branching strategy.

-- `main` is the latest release
+- `main` is the latest release.
-- `development-<NEXT RELEASE>` is the next release
+- `development-<NEXT RELEASE>` is the next release.

 For changes, you should...

-- Fork the repository
+- Fork the repository.
-- Create a branch based on `development-<NEXT RELEASE>`
+- Create a branch based on `development-<NEXT RELEASE>`.
-- Make changes on your branch
+- Make changes on your branch.
-- Open a PR against the source repository branch `development-<NEXT RELEASE>`
+- Open a PR against the source repository branch `development-<NEXT RELEASE>`.

 **Notes**

-- Google checkstyle formatted code is required
+- Google checkstyle formatted code is required.

-- Snapshots are not used
+- Snapshots are not used.

 ## Design